The single most dangerous act that porn has helped popularize is the idea that women like to be choked during sex.

 The Origins of Choking During Sex: Breath Play or Erotic Asphyxiation

-I first became aware of this more than ten years ago, when a reader informed me that he puts his hands around his partner’s neck and squeezes tightly when they are having sex—at her request.
+I first became aware of the dangers of breath play more than ten years ago, when a reader informed me that he puts his hands around his partner’s neck and squeezes tightly when they are having sex—at her request.
 She told him it makes sex feel more intense.
 He was concerned because she was asking him to ratchet up the choking by using a belt around her neck.

 This was before choking became mainstream, and it was limited to a practice in BDSM called breath play or erotic asphyxiation.
 Other terms for it were scarfing and terminal sex.
 There were two distinct groups of people who enjoyed doing it: males who would partially suffocate themselves while masturbating and couples where one partner liked to be choked.